antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  * Try it out with your mouse: hover over the colored blocks of a sample underneath the plot, then also over the sample's dot in the graph.

+At the bottom of the page, you find the *Adjustable settings* box again.
+Many result pages allow you to adjust you analysis quickly from the same page.
+Here you can, for instance, change the gene that you want to look at, but also many other settings are available.
+* Change the setting *Transformation* from **Log2** to **None** and hit the **Submit** button in order for the adaptation to take effect.
+Now the plot shows you the untransformed expression values.
+You can see how the log2 scale on the y-axis might change your perspective of the same information: the values in the lower range

+Type at the
+  setting *Gene /
+  Reporter:* in the
+  textbox *Search by
+  Gene* **CD4**.
   Furthermore, these tracks can be used in most of the analyses in R2 to add a layer of complexity.
 Tracks allow you for instance to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information.
 Also, tracks enable you to correlate genomics patterns in your data, for instance to different phenotypes or